 Ability to modify the rangefinder to close focus to 0.7m

-Regular readers will know that actually this wasn’t a consideration I made, or even knew anything about prior to purchase.
+Regular readers will know that actually this wasn’t a consideration I made, or even knew anything about prior to purchasing my Leica M3.
 I am just including it here for the benefit of a more complete understanding of my point.
 Had I known about it, it probably would have further helped with my decision making process.

 Which lead me to the 1,000,000+ serial number Leica M3